 This news release includes year-on-year data and developments.
-The status of figures referring to the last four months under review and related periods is provisional.
+The status of figures referring to the report months in 2015 is provisional.

-The retail sector can be subdivided into four main categories: food, drinks and tobacco shops (with a share of 37 percent in 2014), non-food shops (48 percent), retail trade through non-traditional distribution channels (7 percent) en petrol stations (8 percent).
+In the retail sector, four main categories can be distinguished: food, beverages and tobacco shops (with a share of 37 percent in 2014), non-food shops (48 percent), retail trade through non-traditional distribution channels (7 percent) en petrol stations (8 percent).

-Data on price developments are based consumer price index figures, but these figures are not available by branch.
-Therefore, prices are estimated on the basis of price developments for a selection of articles most common for that particular branch.
-Price developments in a branch are also affected by articles also sold in other branches.
+Data on price developments are based on consumer price index figures, but these figures are not available by branch.
+Therefore, prices are estimated on the basis of price developments for a selection of articles most characteristic for that particular branch.
+Price developments for articles in a particular branch are also affected by the price for which that same article is sold in other branches.
 Price developments for branch-unrelated articles are not taken into account.

 Mail-order firms and online shops

-Figures for retail trade through mail-order firms and internet shops refer to articles sold to consumers by mail-order firms and/or internet shops.
-These figures do not provide an overall picture of retail trade over the internet.
+Figures for retail trade through mail-order firms and internet shops refer to products sold to consumers by mail-order firms and/or internet shops.
+These figures do not provide an overall picture of online retail trade.
 Internet sales realised in traditional shops are not included in retail trade through mail-order firms and online shops, but are included in branches related to the main activities of these shops.
-If a clothing shop, for example, mainly sells clothes in the traditional manner, but also generates turnover by selling over the internet, turnover is attributed to the branch clothing shops.
+If, for example, a clothing shop mainly sells clothes in the traditional manner, but also generates turnover by selling through the internet, turnover is attributed to the branch clothing shops.

-If turnover developments are evaluated, differences in the shopping-day pattern must also be taken into account, but since the shopping-day pattern for February 2015 was exactly the same as for February 2014, it has no effect on turnover results.
-The figures presented in the table in this news release have not been adjusted for differences in the shopping-day pattern.
+If turnover developments are evaluated, differences in the shopping-day pattern must also be taken into account.
+April 2015 had an extra Thursday, but four instead of five Tuesdays compared to April 2014.
+The difference in the shopping-day pattern in April 2015 had a positive effect on total retail turnover.
+The figures presented in the StatLine table have not been adjusted for differences in the shopping-day pattern.